IHE/ITI.MHD/input/pagecontent/ITI-67.md

 ###### 2:3.67.4.2.2.1.5 XDS Identifiers to Resource References

-Where the DocumentReference Resource being returned is being translated from an XDS DocumentEntry, there will be identifiers in the DocumentEntry (e.g. ReferenceIdList) that may be represented in the DocumentReference as Resource References.
+Where the DocumentReference Resource being returned is being translated from an XDS DocumentEntry, there will be identifiers in the DocumentEntry (e.g., ReferenceIdList) that may be represented in the DocumentReference as Resource References.
 The Document Responder is not required to convert identifiers into Resource References, but it is allowed to do this conversion.
 For example an identifier in ReferenceIdList may simply be copied into DocumentReference.content.related.identifier.
 Alternatively the ReferenceIdList may be resolved to a Resource Reference and that reference be placed into DocumentReference.content.related.reference.

 Identifiers in XDS are encoded using the [Document Sharing CXi Metadata datatype](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.1.7), which will indicate the kind of identifier.
 This kind of identifier shall be used when mapping values into DocumentReference elements (See [Appendix Z.9.1.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.9.1.2-xds-cxi-mapped-to-fhir-identifier-type) ).
 Specifically the `CXi` Identifier Type Code of `urn:ihe:iti:xds:2015:encounterId` would indicate the Identifier value be mapped into DocumentReference.encounter.